sourcecode347/anti-browser-ddos-protection/README.md

 == Changelog ==

 = 2.21 =
+* Added plugin logo to the admin panel and plugin page for better branding.
+* Fixed an issue where an admin notice was displayed repeatedly on every admin panel refresh.
 * Added export functionality for **Excluded Bots**, **Bot IP Ranges**, and **Blocked Bots** lists to .txt files via links in the admin panel.
 * Added import functionality for **Excluded Bots**, **Bot IP Ranges**, and **Blocked Bots** lists from .txt files, appending new entries to existing lists with automatic duplicate removal.